 Each section will have four (4) lifting points.
 All lifting points must be used when lifting.
-Spreader bars of sufficient length need to be used to prevent damage to BAP walls and components mounted to the BAP.
+Spreader bars of sufficient length need to

-- 1. Always use all lifting points provided by manufacturer.
+- be used to prevent damage to BAP walls and components mounted to the BAP. - 1.
+Always use all lifting points provided by manufacturer.
 Failure to do so may result in dropping the BAP and voiding the warranty.
 Lifting points are located around the perimeter of each section. - 2.
-A spreader bar - nust be used when lifting each section to distribute the weight evenly and to prevent the unit from being overtorqued.
-Avoid unnecessary jarring or rough handling.
-Care must be taken to keep the unit in the upright position during rigging.
+A spreader bar must be used when lifting each section to distribute the weight evenly and to prevent the unit from being overtorqued.
+Avoid unnecessary jarring or rough - handling. taken to keep

+3. Care must be the unit in the upright position during rigging.